Indian Mascots, Symbols, and Names in Sports:

 • Education, they argue, is designed to promote understanding and instill tolerance for the values and beliefs of others.
 Indian mascots do neither.

 • What does the cartoon below add to your understanding of why Indian people might object to mascots?
-(Source: http://www.bluecorncomics.com/und.htm)"You Don't Look Like an Indian" Cartoon
+(Source: )"You Don't Look Like an Indian" Cartoon

 Transition to Content: Please keep your perceptions about Indian mascots, as well as the perceptions of others, in mind as we learn more about how and why American Indian activists have begun a campaign that challenges the use of American Indian mascots in sports.

 Lesson Content: It was in 1968 that a formal effort began to persuade college, professional, and high school teams to discontinue the use of Indian-related mascots, names, and logos.
-Begun by the National Congress of American Indians (NCAI), activists argued that racism permeated the use of stereotypical and derogatory mascots that depicted Indians as inferior, foolish, and violent and that mocked Natives’ appearances, dress, cultures, and religions.
+Begun by the , activists argued that racism permeated the use of stereotypical and derogatory mascots that depicted Indians as inferior, foolish, and violent and that mocked Natives’ appearances, dress, cultures, and religions.

 Such mascots, they further argued, either idealized or emphasized comical facial features and "native" dress ranging from body-length feathered (usually turkey) headdresses to more subtle fake buckskin attire and skimpy loincloths.
 Some teams and supporters displayed counterfeit native objects that included tomahawks, feathers, facial paints, symbolic drums and pipes, as well as used mock-Indigenous behaviors, such as the "tomahawk chop," dances, chants, drumbeating, war-whooping and symbolic scalping.